8pavana8/quiz-4-7-corrections/README.md

 ```
 console.log(subtract);
 ```
-This does not print the result of calling subtract to the console.
+This does not print the result of calling subtract to the console and the parameters are not defined.

+### Question 10
+I got this question partially wrong because I selected "Math.random" to be one of the built-in functions that accept parameters.
+However, only prompt, alert, and console.log accept parameters.

+### Question 14
+I got this question wrong because I answered that "2" will be printed to the console.
+However, the correct answer is that a ReferenceError will occur on line 10.
+A ReferenceError occurs when a reference to a variable or object is made in code that doesn't exist or is outside the scope of the executing code.

+### Question 15
+I got this question partially wrong because I said the following code snippet would only print "undefined" to the console.
+However, 4 would also be printed to the console because it meets the parameters.